Getting Started with E2P Simulator

 2. This will yield AUC = 0.73 and PR-AUC = 0.32, indicating rather modest predictive performance, as shown by the low PR-AUC.
 Note that the limiting factor in this scenario is not so much the reliability but the effect size.

 3. If we want to once again be serious about precision psychiatry and aim for PR-AUC of 0.8, we will find it requires r = 0.9 (R² = 0.81).
 These are rather extremely ambitious values (requiring to explain 81% of variance in symptom improvement).
-Among other things, this helps demonstrate the inherent limitations of dichotomizing continuous outcomes for assessing treatment response prediction - doing so leads to a loss of valuable information and misrepresents the actual predictive power of the model.
+This helps demonstrate the inherent limitations of dichotomizing continuous outcomes for evaluating treatment response prediction - doing so leads to a loss of valuable information.
+On the other hand, it does reflect the nature of binary decision-making in psychiatry (to prescribe the treatment or not).

 Understanding Predictive Metrics